tomjoht/learnapidoc/_docs/the_writing_process/docapis_reviewing.md

 ### When does the review cycle end {#when_does_it_end}

 The review cycle ends when you release the product, basically.
 If there's no release timeframe, it ends when your number of edits approach zero with each revision.
 With each review session, there should be fewer edits to make from subsequent reviewers.
-At some point, as you're reading and rereading the docs, you end up changing only minor cosmetic style and grammar details.
-When you hit this point, recognize that your changes are no longer moving the needle anymore.
+At some point, as you're reading and rereading the docs, you'll end up changing only minor cosmetic style and grammar details.
+When you hit this point (accompanied by doc nausea), recognize that your changes are no longer moving the needle anymore.
 You've addressed content accuracy, information about user journeys, and other higher-level concerns.
 If you ever find yourself changing a period to a semicolon and then back to a period, stop.
 You've hit the editing wall.
 No one cares at this point.
 Also, if your readers are engineers, they probably won't appreciate the fine stylistic details you might be tweaking anyway.
 To move the content to the next level, you need partner feedback from the actual people using the product.

 ## Next steps